Results on depression severity from 17 studies comparing low dosage tricyclic antidepressants (TCA) and placebo for the treatment of depression.

 authorcharacterFirst author with information on dosage in parentheses

-Neintegernumber of patients in low TCA group
+Neintegernumber of patients in the low TCA group

 Menumericdepression severity (low TCA)